kaiiyer/hackathon/README.md

 ## WebApp Templates
 - [WIX](https://www.wix.com/) - Wix provides cloud-based web development services that gives you the freedom to create, design, manage and develop your web presence exactly the way you want
 - [HTML5UP](https://html5up.net/) - .Makes spiffy HTML5 site templates that are Fully Responsive, Built on intelligent HTML5 + CSS3, Super Customizable
+- [One Page Love](https://onepagelove.com/) - One Page websites, templates and resources
-- [IM FREE](http://imcreator.com/free) - A curated collection of free web design resources, all for commercial use.
+- [IM FREE](http://imcreator.com/free) - A curated collection of free web design resources, all for commercial use
-- [StartBootstrap](https://startbootstrap.com/) - Develops free to download, open source Bootstrap4 themes, templates, and snippets and creates guides and tutorials to help you learn more about designing and developing with Bootstrap.
+- [StartBootstrap](https://startbootstrap.com/) - Develops free to download, open source Bootstrap4 themes, templates, and snippets and creates guides and tutorials to help you learn more about designing and developing with Bootstrap
 - [ColorLib](https://themewagon.com/author/kimlabs/) - Get the exclusive free HTML5 templates designed with Bootstrap, CSS3, jQuery from ThemeWagon.
-They offer comprehensive yet easy to follow guides well suited for beginner bloggers.
+They offer comprehensive yet easy to follow guides well suited for beginner bloggers
-- [Freebiesbug](https://freebiesbug.com/) - Hand-picked resources for web designer and developers, constantly updated.
+- [Freebiesbug](https://freebiesbug.com/) - Hand-picked resources for web designer and developers, constantly updated

 ## Hackathon Starters
 - [Node Boilerplate](https://github.com/sahat/hackathon-starter) - A boilerplate for Node.js web applications